Olakira Camp is a semi-permanent tented camp in the Serengeti...

 Olakira is a comfortable tented camp – with spacious, walk-in tents.
 The en-suite bathrooms have flush loos and hot safari showers.
 (Read more about the tents at Olakira...)

 In the main dining tent, usually known as the mess, you will find an area that is set out for meals, with canvas directors' chairs set around square wooden tables.
 There is also a well stocked drinks cabinet and the staff will help you to a drink, whether it be a G&T, a whisky or perhaps an after-dinner Baileys on ice.
 Guests can help themselves from a coffee and tea station at any time.

 To one side of the open-plan tent is a comfortable lounge area, where a large corner sofa and a number of comfortable beanbag chairs are set around a dark wooden coffee table.
 Natural browns, creams and burnt orange combine to create a rustic yet stylish effect.

 Although you will find power sockets here so you can charge batteries, there are no lights: at night the tent is beautifully lit by atmospheric storm lanterns instead.

 In front of the mess tent is a fireplace which is lit in the evenings.
 Guests tend to gather here before dinner and have a few drinks in the company of the other guests and the guides.
-When we were last there we also enjoyed a performance by the camps own band.
-Founded by one of the waiters who learnt to play the guitar in church, the band play a variety of Africa songs as well as some they composed themselves.

 Directions: When the camp is in the south most will drive to Olakira with their vehicle and guide, and then drive away again when they move on.
 When it is in the more remote north you may choose to fly here.
-No matter where the camp is you have the choice to either fly-in and use the resident vehicles and guides, or drive in with a private driver/guide.
+No matter where the camp is located, you have the choice to either fly in and use the resident vehicles and guides, or drive in with a private driver/guide.